 Multivalent metals like magnesium and aluminum are very-low-cost elements and can deliver ultra-high volumetric energy density in batteries, but the high polarization strength of the corresponding cations induces strong electronic interaction between cations and the intercalation framework, leading to intrinsic difficulty for these cations to intercalate into common intercalation host materials.
 PI proposed an innovative approach to alleviate such strong interaction.
 The proposed research integrates the PI’s expertise in nanostructure-engineering, combined with electrochemical, computational, and microscopic approaches, to demonstrate high performance rechargeable magnesium batteries.
 This research paves the way towards efficient multivalent cation-intercalation materials as well as ultra-high energy rechargeable batteries.

-Hyun Deog Yoo, Yanliang Liang, Hui Dong, Junhao Lin, Hua Wang, Yisheng Liu, Lu Ma, Tianpin Wu, Yifei Li, Qiang Ru, Yan Jing, Qinyou An, Wu Zhou, Jinghua Guo, Jun Lu, Sokrates T. Pantelides, Xiaofeng Qian & Yan Yao*, Nature Communications 2017, in press
+Hyun Deog Yoo, Yanliang Liang, Hui Dong, Junhao Lin, Hua Wang, Yisheng Liu, Lu Ma, Tianpin Wu, Yifei Li, Qiang Ru, Yan Jing, Qinyou An, Wu Zhou, Jinghua Guo, Jun Lu, Sokrates T. Pantelides, Xiaofeng Qian & Yan Yao*, Nature Communications 2017, 8, 339.

 Yifei Li, Qinyou An, Yingwen Chen, Yanliang Liang, Yang Ren, Cheng-Jun Sun, Hui Dong, Zhongjia Tang, Guosheng Li*, Yan Yao*, Nano Energy 2017, 34, 188-194.